-Soneji earned a BS in mathematics from the University of Chicago, an MA in statistics from Columbia University, and a PhD in demographics from Princeton University.
+Soneji earned a BS in Mathematics from the University of Chicago, an MA in Statistics from Columbia University, and a PhD in Demography from Princeton University.
 He completed postdoctoral training in population health from the University of Pennsylvania.

 Joel R. King

 Soneji S, Wills TA

 Moran MB, Soneji S, Tan ASL, Choi K